-Looking to lease industrial real estate in Los Angeles?
-Long story short – welcome to the extensive waiting list of other businesses all seeking similar solutions for their space needs.
+Looking to lease or purchase industrial real estate in Los Angeles?
+If so, welcome to the extensive waiting list of other businesses all seeking similar solutions for their space needs.

-The L.A. vacancy rate is more than 5% below the national average, sitting at 1% or lower in most submarkets.
+The L.A. vacancy rate is roughly 4% below the national average, sitting at 1% or lower in most submarkets.
 The limited inventory of available industrial space that does actually see the market is also evaporating rapidly.

-With no substantial change to market fundamentals on the horizon, decision makers will be faced with serious challenges in the coming year.
-Here are four (4) recommendations to consider before pursuing a new lease in today’s fast paced marketplace:
+With rising prices and no substantial change to market fundamentals on the horizon, decision makers will be faced with serious challenges in the coming months.
+Here are four (4) recommendations to consider given the complexities of today’s marketplace:

 #1 Lean on Existing Relationships